Day 1: Total Gain 3,350’ | Miles: 15.01 | Pace: 2.5 mph | Time: 17 hrs.

 60 days out: Ruck 7.0 miles – with full Ruck Load – i.e., all required gear

-Note: By this point you should have the pack / system gear you want to wear and carry during the event.
-It is vital you train with the gear you will be using. i.e., hiking pants, t-shirt, shoes, socks, backpack and all gear.
-This helps you feel the shift and where things are located as you take breaks to access food/snacks etc. Being familiar (FAM) with your gear is just as critical and being prepared mentally and physically.
+Note: By this point, you should have the pack/system gear you want to wear and carry during the event.
+It is vital you train with the gear you will be using. i.e., hiking pants, t-shirt, shoes, socks, backpack, and all gear.
+This helps you feel the shift and where things are located as you take breaks to access food/snacks etc. Being familiar (FAM) with your gear is just as critical as being prepared mentally and physically.

 45 days out: Ruck 10 miles – Full system